lucacrippa88/watson-assistant-training/README.md

 ## How to enhance Watson Assistant conversations

 The basic features explored in the previous paragraphs allowed to create a simple chatbot understanding and answering our questions.
+Now with a fwe more sophisticated but easy to use features we can turn our chatbot in a real virtual assistant, allowing users to interact with it in a real natural language conversation.

 ### Context variables